Security Settings

 Authentication Settings

-Identity Server 4, running inside the Workflow Server is used to authenticate Users.
-Authentication can be performed both by login and password and through external sources that support OpenId (Facebook, Google, Okta and others).
+OpenIddict, running inside the Workflow Server is used to authenticate Users.
+Authentication can be performed both by login and password and through external sources that support OpenId.

-It is very important to fill in URLs for redirects to ensure correct authentication settings.
+It is very important to fill in Redirect Hosts URLs for redirects to ensure correct authentication settings.
 The options can be accessed by: 'Settings' -> in the 'Security' tab.

-- Redirect urls - a list of the URLs allowed for redirects.
-By default, the values from the Frontend url field are used.
+Redirect urls - a list of the URLs allowed for redirects.
+By default, the admin url are used.

 If any of these settings are changed, the server instance must be physically restarted.
 That is, the Workflow Server application should be stopped and then restarted.